smeshko/project-rulebook-android/docs/sprint-artifacts/4-4-pinch-to-zoom-gesture.md

 - Task 2: Updated CameraPreview to query cameraInfo.zoomState after camera binding.
 Created ZoomBounds data class to pass min/max zoom ratios.
 Added callbacks for zoom bounds and CameraControl availability.
 Wired up CameraScreen to store zoom bounds in ViewModel.
 - Task 3 & 4: Implemented pinch-to-zoom gesture using Compose's detectTransformGestures.
 Wrapped CameraPreview in a Box with pointerInput modifier.
 Gesture scale factor multiplies current zoom ratio, clamped to bounds.
 CameraControl.setZoomRatio() called immediately on gesture change for responsive feedback.
 - Task 5: Created ZoomIndicator composable with AnimatedVisibility for fade in/out.
 Displays zoom ratio formatted as "1.5x" in a semi-transparent pill.
 Positioned at center of screen.
+- Task 6: Added LaunchedEffect keyed on zoomRatio that waits 1.5 seconds then calls hideZoomIndicator().
+Indicator shows on zoom change and auto-hides after delay.

 ### File List